 AFFILIATION

 Athletes must be members of a curling club affiliated with Curling Alberta.
-(Do coaches have to members?)

 ENTRY AND ZONE PLAYOFF PROCEDURES

 Eight (8) teams per gender will qualify through three (3) Zone Qualifiers (i.e., South, North, and West), each of which will be open to curlers from all Zones.
 All three Qualifiers will be completed on or before January 9, 2026.